 A large part of SE dynamics can in recent years be attributed to the Czech Republic.
-The country currently hosts 69 % of all SEs set-up in the 30 countries of the European Economic Area (5 countries host none).
-In 2011 and 2012, three out of four SEs (77%) were set up in the Czech Republic.
+The country hosts 70 % of currently registered SEs set-up in the 30 countries of the European Economic Area (7 countries + Croatia host none).
+Between 2011 and 2014 four out of five SEs (78%) were set up in the Czech Republic.

 Sectors in which (normal) SEs have been set-up

 The fact that most SEs have been set up by way of a newly established subsidiary creates difficulties with regard to their grouping by sector of activity.
 Especially in the case of activated shelf SEs, the initial registrations in the commercial register often have little to do with what one can identify when the companies show up on the internet.
 Providing a reliable picture of all of the SEs is therefore not possible with the data available.

 For this reason, the figure concentrates on the 289 normal SEs identified so far, in relation to which the data are more reliable and complete.
 It shows that more than half of them have been set up in the service sector, mostly within financial services and commercial services.
 A considerable number of normal SEs can also be found in the metal and the chemical sectors.
 In contrast, in some sectors – such as the transport and textile industries – very few SEs have been registered so far.